Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ___

-## One Crewing Possibility
+## A Crewing Possibility
 1. Crewing and  Ships for multiple missions.
 1. Missions include:
    - Base Cracking.
-     1. Biggest Warship (Battleship would work best, then Explorer) crewed with; Khan(C), Otto, & Joachim.
+     1. Biggest Warship (Battleships work best, then Explorer) crewed with; Khan(C), Otto, & Joachim.
      1. 2nd Biggest (different type the 1st) crewed with; Rom(C), Kirk, & HG Worf.
 Don't use against Kras(C), Rukor, and Komal.
    - Base Raiding.
      1. Amalgam (or 2nd larges Survey Ship) with 2of11(C), 4of11, & B'Etor.
 SNW La'an Below Decks
-     1. Largest capacity Survey Ship, Georgiou(C), Tyler, and ???
+     1. Largest capacity Survey Ship with Burning Crew; Georgiou(C), Tyler, and Stonn.
+     1. Include La'an Below Decks, on largest capacity ship.
    - PvP.
      1. Interceptor crewed for PvP with Gul Dukat(C), Garak, and Damar.
+     1. Explorer crewed for PvP with Weyoun(C), Ikat'ika, and Pon.
    - Active Base Defense.
-     1. Baby Jelly with Shield Stripping Crew, Yuki(C), Marcus, and Zhou.
+     1. Baby Jelly (required) with Shield Stripping Crew, Yuki(C), Marcus, and Zhou.
-     1. Largest Survey Ship has Burning Crew.
+     1. Largest Survey Ship has Burning Crew (required).
-     1. Mix of Explorers, Battleships, and Interceptors.
+     1. Mix of Battleships, Explorers, and Interceptors.
      1. Interceptor crewed for PvP with Gul Dukat(C), Garak, and Damar.
 1. May need to do some minor recrewing when transitioning between above missions.